plgd-dev/doc/content/en/docs/features/control-plane/entity-tag.md

 @enduml
 {{< /plantuml >}}

-In order to monitor resource changes and determine if a resource has been modified on the device, the CoAP gateway utilizes the Entity Tag (ETAG) mechanism.

-For **Batch Observation**, the ETAG is associated with the overall state of resources.
-Prior to initiating resource observation, the CoAP gateway retrieves the latest ETAG among all device resources from the Hub Database.
-When initiating the resource observation, the CoAP gateway sends the ETAG to the device.
-If the received ETAG matches the highest ETAG among the device resources, the device responds with a code `VALID`.
-However, if the received ETAG does not match, the device responds with a code `CONTENT` and includes the current ETAG.
-Consequently, when a resource changes, the device sends the updated ETAG back to the CoAP gateway via a notification.
-The CoAP gateway transmits the ETAG together with the Content by using the `NotifyResourceChanged` method to the resource-aggregate.
-This command is then converted into a `ResourceChanged` event, which is saved in a database and distributed through the event bus.
-In cases where multiple resources change simultaneously, the CoAP gateway updates all affected resources with the same timestamp and ETAG.

-The special query to the database efficiently retrieves the latest ETAG value from all device resources without loading the complete set of data.
-This optimized query solely focuses on performance and retrieves only the required ETAG value, excluding any additional information.

 {{< note >}}
 To enable batch observation in IoTivity-lite, you need to activate it using the CMake option `-DOC_DISCOVERY_RESOURCE_OBSERVABLE_ENABLED=ON`.
 {{< /note >}}

+### Use Cases After Lost Connection and Reconnection

+1. **No Changes in Device Resources**: In this scenario, if there have been no modifications to the device resources, the CoAP gateway will communicate the latest ETAG to the device.
+Subsequently, the device will respond with a VALID code, as outlined in the [ETAG Batch interface for /oic/res](#etag-batch-interface-for-oicres).
+2. **No Changes in Device Resources with Proper Restart**: If the device undergoes a proper restart, it stores the ETAGs during shutdown and reloads them upon restart.
+As a result, this case is identical to the previous one.
+3. **Changes in Device Resources**: When there are changes in the device resources, the CoAP gateway sends the latest N-latest ETAGs to the device.
+The device responds with a `CONTENT` code, as described in the [Incremental Changes](#incremental-changes) section.
+4. **Changes in Device Resources with Proper Restart**: Similar to the previous case, if the device experiences a proper restart, it retains the ETAGs stored during shutdown and reloads them upon restart.
+Hence, this case is also the same as the one mentioned above.
+5. **Device Unexpectedly Restarted**: In the event of unexpected power outages or restarts, leading to the loss of ETAGs, the system initiates either a full synchronization process because device ETAGs are reset.
+6. **Software Update**: During a software update, the intentional clearing of ETAGs prompts a comprehensive synchronization process, as mentioned earlier.

 {{< tip >}}
 To identify the resource responsible for updating the ETAG during batch observation, you can refer to the device's debug logs.
 To enable the device debug logs, use the `-DOC_DEBUG_ENABLED=ON` flag, and set the filter function using [oc_log_set_function](https://github.com/iotivity/iotivity-lite/blob/6a12a6e2bd30552ac77274805f95945efd79a1c8/include/oc_log.h#L181-L191).